blabla1337/skf-flask/skf/markdown/knowledge_base/1338-knowledge_base--Sensitive_Information_Exposure_in_client_Side_Storage--.md

 Client-side storage (also known as offline storage or web storage) is a functionality provided by browsers to allow applications to save information on the user's computer and retrieve them when necessary.
 Since this operations are performed by client-side scripting languages (notably Javascript), this information can be retrieved by third-party codes included in the webpages or by Cross-site scripting attacks (XSS) performed by attackers.
-Moreover, attackers with local privileges on the user's machine are able to access these storages and possibly compromise their sessions.
+Moreover, attackers with local privileges on the user's machine are able to access these storages and possibly compromise the session of the users.

 ## Solution: